JegoLazaro/movie-app/README.md

 2. Scan the QR code displayed in the terminal or Expo DevTools using the Expo Go app.

 3. The app should now be running on your device/emulator.

+### Acknowledgements
+This project is made with the guide from the tutorial of Code with Nomi Youtube

+### Different Features from Tutorial
+- Used Trending TV shows API
+- Configured the Code to accommodate the use of both TVs and Movies API
+- Implemented Different UI for the search screen
+- Implemented TV shows list for casts